fmichea/cmdman/README.md

 allows you to debug from the point where the exception was raised.

-To summarize, this small library provides a simple way to write command line tools displaying user friendly errors without preventing you to debug/have your users help you understand why they hit an error.
+To summarize, this small library provides a simple way to write command line tools displaying user friendly errors without preventing you from debugging/having your users help you understand why they hit an error.

 Full documentation of the API comming soon.
-Meanwhile, the code is less than 100 lines and commented, so you should probably go check it out to see what options are available.
-Also, read the tests for example of usages.
+Meanwhile, the code is less than 150 lines and commented, so you should probably go check it out to see what options are available.
+Also, read the tests and contents of `examples` directory for example of usages.

 How to install
 --------------